 I. Information in the age of knowledge

 5. We recognize close links between the effective implementation of the Convention and its Protocol and the protection of whistle-blowers, freedom of speech and the safe participation of citizens in decision-making affecting their lives.
-If they do not want to encourage whistle-blowers, Governments must ensure transparency and remove barriers to accessing justice; the latter remains a challenge across the region.
-Furthermore, nowadays Governments are well informed about the actions of their citizens, including those related to the environment.
+Governments should recognize the important role played by, and the risks faced by, whistleblowers and ensure that they enjoy adequate protection.
+On the other hand, to reduce the need for whistle-blowers, Governments must ensure transparency and remove barriers to accessing justice; the latter remains a challenge across the region.
+Furthermore, modern surveillance systems ensure that nowadays Governments are often well informed about the actions of their citizens, including those related to the environment.
 It is an obligation for Governments to exercise in their turn openness and transparency in environmental matters.

 6. Access to environmental information is a precondition for good governance.
 Especially in times of economic crisis, good governance is an investment in democracy; the economic crisis should not be seized as an excuse to cut down on environmental information, public participation or on environmental protection.
 Openness and transparency not only create a foundation for sustainable development leading to an attractive investment climate, but also support policies to tackle inequality and poverty by ensuring that all persons, including the poorest among the population, are provided with information and can engage meaningfully in decisions that affect them.
 Transparency with regard to environmental information is also an important instrument to support innovation, as well as to promote best available techniques towards the implementation of green economy.
 In addition, pollutant release and transfer registers (PRTRs) help to measure progress in the implementation of green economy.

 7. We consider that, on the one hand, the Convention and its Protocol can play an important role in facilitating the development of shared environmental information systems (SEIS) across the ECE region; and, on the other hand, that implementation and ratification of the Protocol can be highly facilitated by development of national SEIS.
-In this regard, we will strive for further efficiency, simplification and harmonization of the Protocol’s requirements in relation to and in coordination with other relevant reporting obligations.
+In this regard, we will strive for further efficiency, simplification and upward harmonization of the Protocol’s requirements in relation to and in coordination with other relevant reporting obligations.

 8. We acknowledge new opportunities offered by Internet-based and other social media, which are becoming increasingly important for the fast distribution of environmental information to large groups of citizens, thereby contributing to the promotion of transparency.
 Another recent trend has demonstrated that citizens can play an essential role in collecting and sharing environmental data through mobile telephones, which allow for raw data to be gathered and uploaded online, thus contributing to formal environmental monitoring systems.